-- A. Except as otherwise provided under State law, Purchases of Commodities, or Services or Construction may be Awarded without Competitive Procurement or obtaining written Quotations when the Procurement Department certifies in writing, after conducting a good faith review of available Vendors, that there is only one Sole Source for the required Commodities, or Services or Construction. - B. Prior to the Sole Source certification, the Solicitation for the Commodities, or Services or Construction shall be Posted on the County website for a minimum of seven (7) at least fifteen (15) business days to verify that a Sole Source certification is warranted.

-- C. Such Awards will be made within the authorized Procurement limits identified in Section 3.2 of this Ordinance.
-When a Purchase exceeds the threshold amount for Tier 3 approval, the item and certification that the Vendor has been determined to be a Sole Source will be placed on an agenda for Board approval. - D. The Procurement Management Department is authorized, after initial Sole Source certification, to make additional purchases from the Sole Source Vendor for one year, or until contrary evidence is presented regarding Sole Source eligibility, whichever period is less.
-The Sole Source certification shall remain in effect for one year or for the term specified in the Sole Source contract.
-Purchases made under the Sole Source must not exceed the amount approved on the justification form.
-Any additional purchases will be subject to Sole Source eligibility requirements and procurement thresholds.
+- A. Except as otherwise provided under State law, Purchases of Commodities or Services may be Awarded without Competitive Procurement or obtaining written Quotations when the Procurement Department certifies in writing, after conducting a good faith review of available Vendors, that there is only one Sole Source for the required Commodities or Services. - B. Prior to the Sole Source certification, the Solicitation for the Commodities or Services shall be Posted on the County website for a minimum of seven (7) business days to verify that a Sole Source certification is warranted. - C. Such Awards will be made within the authorized Procurement limits identified in Section 3.2 of this Ordinance.
+When a Purchase exceeds the threshold amount for Tier 3 approval, the item and certification that the Vendor has been determined to be a Sole Source will be placed on an agenda for Board approval. - D. The Procurement Management Department is authorized, after initial Sole Source certification, to make additional Purchases from the Sole Source Vendor for one year, or until contrary evidence is presented regarding Sole Source eligibility, whichever period is less.